Why Corporate Entertainment is Worth the Investment

 The lead generation argument

-Nowhere is the ROI of corporate entertainment more concrete than at trade shows and exhibitions.
-An exhibition magician working your stand can generate significantly more footfall, more badge scans, and more qualified conversations than a static display ever could.
-When you frame the cost of live entertainment against the cost of exhibiting in the first place — stand space, design, travel, staffing — it represents a modest uplift with a disproportionate impact on results.
+Nowhere is the ROI of corporate entertainment more concrete and immediately measurable than at trade shows and exhibitions.
+An exhibition magician working your stand generates significantly more footfall, more badge scans, and more qualified conversations than a static display ever could — and does so in a way that your sales team can directly leverage in real time.

 Social media reach beyond the room